 A Habit Model

-There are many definitions of habits which all try to triangulate the term in different ways.
-The model we'll be working with here, which is often overlapped in these definitions is this: a habit is an automatic behavior that is cued by context from the situation 2, 3, 4.
+There are many definitions of habits which all define the term in different ways.
+The model we'll be working with here, is this: a habit is an automatic behavior that is cued by context from the situation 2, 3, 4.

 Habits can be thought of as your default responses to different situations.
 This model for habits is composed of two parts: the context cue and the response.